jasongrimes/fretboardfoundation/_chapters/020-chords/020-ergonomics.md

 Some tips:

-Keep fretting fingers and thumb bent as though holding a softball.
+Keep fretting fingers *and thumb* curled as though holding a softball.
 This prevents undue leverage from being applied to basal joints, which can eventually lead to pain.
 It also keeps fingers nimble and ready to move.